sewaneedata/ER/README.md

 - Background research on ER overuse in the United States with stats,
 - What ER overuse is,
 - Why we care about exploring ER overuse on the South Cumberland Plateau,
-- What our partner wants to gain from our project,
+- What our partner wants to gain from our project, and
 - Important vocabulary.

 # Primary Findings tab